UCAS code

 Placement year (optional)

-After your second year, you can do an optional work placement sandwich year, to get valuable longer-term work experience in the industry.
+After the second or third year of your politics degree, you can do an optional work placement sandwich year, to get valuable longer-term work experience in the industry.

 Previous students have secured placements at: